Republic may tighten restrictions as North heads for fresh lockdown

 Dr Mary Favier said the Irish health system is under pressure from the “sheer numbers”.

+Tánaiste Leo Varadkar leaves the Convention Centre following the announcement of Budget 2021.
+Photograph: Crispin Rodwell

+Government sources have said it is “possible” the Border counties will shortly move to Level Four of the State’s Living with Covid framework but have stressed there are issues arising with the status of the retail sector.

-Tánaiste Leo Varadkar has confirmed the Government is likely to consider increasing Covid-19 restrictions in the Border counties if the North enters a four-week lockdown, as expected.
+Earlier, Tánaiste Leo Varadkar confirmed Government is likely to consider increasing coronavirus restrictions in the Border counties when the North enters a four-week lockdown.

+Retail remains open in Northern Ireland but would close in Border counties under Level Four.
+Fears have been expressed about shoppers crossing the Border and the infection risk that presents.
+The entire Republic is currently at Level 3.

+On Wednesday, Northern Ireland’s First Minister Arlene Foster said pubs and restaurants would close for four weeks, with the exception of takeaways and deliveries, while schools will shut for two weeks over the half-term Halloween break in a bid to slow the spread of coronavirus.

 “I haven’t heard yet what the announcement is from Stormont.
-Once we find out for sure what the Northern Ireland Executive has decided, the Government will then respond to that and we will see whether we need to take similar measures or what actions we need to take in relation to the Border counties,” Mr Varadkar told Newstalk on Wednesday morning.
+Once we find out for sure what the Northern Ireland Executive has decided, the Government will then respond to that and we will see whether we need to take similar measures or what actions we need to take in relation to the Border counties,” Mr Varadkar told Newstalk on Wednesday morning before news of the Northern Ireland measures emerged.

 “The incidence of the virus in Donegal, Cavan and Monaghan in particular is very, very high.
 We will have to make a decision probably sometime today as to whether we need to respond with increased measures in the border counties as well.”